 You don’t need meat to make satisfying, flavorful enchiladas.
 In this recipe, protein-rich black beans combine with roasted vegetables for a dinner that’s as hearty as it is delicious.

-You’ll love the zesty green enchilada sauce, sweet butternut squash and melty cheese baked on top.
+- You’ll love the zesty enchilada sauce, sweet butternut squash and melty cheese baked on top.

 Butternut squash.
 Peel and dice a whole squash.
-You can also buy your squash pre peeled and cubed for easy preparation.
+You can also buy your squash pre-peeled and cubed for easy preparation.
+Frozen butternut squash can also be used, be sure to thaw before roasting.

 Tortillas.
-Like I mentioned earlier, I like to use flour tortillas for homemade enchiladas because they tear less easily than corn.
+I like to use flour tortillas for homemade enchiladas because they tear less easily than corn.
 That said, you can totally swap them our for flour

 STEP 1.
 Roast the vegetables